 - Start a dialogue around possible solutions by asking for everyone’s help in the team and state commitments openly to create accountability

 - Identify 1-2 changes the team should focus on.
 Keep them short, clear, and simple!

 Based on the discussion outcome, you should create an action plan together with your team.
 Proceed by:

 - Click on Segment in the navigation menu

-- Enter what you want to name the objective
+- Enter what you want to name the Action

-- Connect a certain driver to the objective (optional)
+- Connect a certain driver to the Action (if applicable)